tomy2105/KnowledgeNotes/cloud/google.md

 Want to use a global load balancer when users and instances are globally distributed and want to provide access using a single anycast IP address.

 **Note:** All global load balancers require the Premium Tier network, which routes all data over the Google global network and not the public Internet.
+With Standard Tier network only regional ones.

 The regional load balancers are:
 - internal load balancer (**Andromeda** - GCP's software-defined network virtualization stack) - used for internal TCP/UDP traffic